and an Italian ambience, just east of Paris in the town of Neuilly-Plaisance

 The stone annexes face the garden and stretch along the plot’s east edge.

 The first annexe is a storehouse that you can reach via a wooden door.
-An old glazed room leads to a door that opens into a hallway connecting to two storerooms.
+An old glazed room leads to a second one, in which an entrance hall connects to two rooms: a storeroom and a workshop.
 These rooms have kept their old decorative features, such as their tiling and mouldings.
 Lastly, a door takes you to the garage, which leads out onto the street.

 The annexes could be renovated and turned into a self-contained unit of accommodation.
 Or they could serve as extra spaces in a future extension of the house, to which they connect.
 A roof terrace above them has been made watertight.